ioDiken/pionic/README.md

         git clone https://github.com/glitchub/pionic
         make -C pionic

-    Make sure ethernet dongle is attached to USB, then reboot.
+    Make sure ethernet dongle is attached to USB and reboot.

     Note Pionic takes over the display, will show green status screen if started successfully, or red screen if not.
 Subsequent login must occur via SSH or serial terminal.